Sprains and strains are two different injuries resulting in the same feeling – pain.

 • The injured area has been injured several times in the past

 • You have pain, swelling, or redness over the bony part of your foot

 However, if your injury does not involve any of the symptoms listed above and the sprain or strain does not require a visit to a doctor, it can be treated using the RICE (Rest, Ice, Compression, and Elevate) treatment method.

-For more information on sprains and strains and the treatment options available, call Barrington Orthopedic Specialists at (847) 230-9568 for an appointment.
+For more information on sprains and strains and the treatment options available, call Barrington Orthopedic Specialists to make an appointment.